 Frequently Asked Questions

-How many gallons of diesel fuel does one barrel of oil make?
+How many gallons of diesel fuel and gasoline are made from one barrel of oil?

-U.S. refineries produce an average of about 10 gallons of diesel fuel from one barrel (42 gallons) of crude oil.
-The remainder of the barrel yields other petroleum products.
-Refinery yields of individual products vary from month to month as refiners focus operations to meet demand for different products and maximize profits.
+Refineries in the United States produced an average of about 12 gallons of diesel fuel and 19 gallons of gasoline from one barrel (42 gallons) of crude oil in 2013.
+Many other petroleum products are also refined from crude oil.
+Refinery yields of individual products vary from month to month as refiners focus operations to meet demand for different products and to maximize profits.

 Other FAQs about Diesel

 - Does EIA have projections for energy production, consumption, and prices for individual states?

 - Does EIA publish off-road diesel fuel prices?

 - How do I calculate diesel fuel surcharges?